exercism/python/exercises/concept/log-levels/.docs/instructions.md

 - `Error`
 - `Fatal`

-Defind the `parse_log_level` function which will take the 1 parameter, the log message.
+Define the `parse_log_level` function which will take the 1 parameter, the log message.
 Return the Type of Log Level the log message belongs to.

 Note: The `LogLevel` enum has to be defined on top of the file (outside the function).